membraneframework-labs/membrane_videoroom/README.md

 ### Videoroom capabilities
 #### What is the maximum number of users in a Membrane videoroom conference?
 That is limited mostly by the hardware you are using, and the usage scenario.
-Let's consider a server with 64 GiB RAM, access to a 10 Gbit network and 32 vCPUs.
+Let's consider a server with 64 GiB RAM, access to a 10 Gbit network, and 32 vCPUs.
 Below you can find a table comparing a cost of such a server from three different cloud providers.

 | name | RAM | CPU | Storage | Network | Cost, on-demand |